Remains identified as those of Virginia teenager who disappeared 47 years ago - NewsBreak

 Detectives said they still are investigating the case with new information provided by Gildawie’s family.

 “Identifying this young woman solves a mystery that has been more than 47 years in the making,” said Ed O’Carroll, Bureau Commander of Major Crimes and Cyber and Forensics.
 “Our community should take comfort in knowing that our detectives never stop working these cases.
-Advancements in technology have given my Cold Case detectives an opportunity to pursue fresh leads and bring some relief to families that have been long suffering with the unknown.”DC boxer murdered; police look for car involved
+Advancements in technology have given my Cold Case detectives an opportunity to pursue fresh leads and bring some relief to families that have been long suffering with the unknown.”ALSO ON WJBF: Richmond County deputy resigns after charged with domestic battery

 Anonymous donations through DNASolves covered funding for the testing and identification process.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.